matcha-ai/matcha/docs/dataset/README.md

 std::cout << mnist.eof() << std::endl;      // 0
 ```

-!> **NOTE:** Depending on the concrete pipeline components used, it may or may not be inefficient to jump frequently through the dataset. \
+!> Depending on the concrete pipeline components used, it may or may not be inefficient to jump frequently through the dataset. \
-   It's recommended to avoid unneeded jumping and to proceed linearly instead.
+   It's recommended to avoid unnecessary jumping and to proceed linearly instead.